AdaCore/gnatstudio/docs/users_guide/extending.rst

 hook, whether they are defined in Ada or in any of the scripting languages.

 This is done by the :func:`Hook.run` function.
-It applies to an instance of the :func:`Hook` class and has a variable number of arguments, which must be in the right order and of the right type for that specific type of hook.
+It applies to an instance of the :class:`Hook` class and has a variable number of arguments, which must be in the right order and of the right type for that specific type of hook.
 If you're running an action hook, the execution stops as usual as soon as one of the subprograms return a :command:`True` value.